As a long-time collector, I've explored the world of these quirky and iconic trading cards.

 1. Adam Bomb/Blasted Billy

-Blasted Billy, his counterpart, looks the same as Adam Bomb, but with a different cardboard backing.
+I noticed that Blasted Billy is his counterpart; He looks the same as Adam Bomb, but with a different cardboard backing.
 For some reason, though, Blasted Billy is not nearly as popular as the Adam Bomb series.

 2. Bad Breath Seth

 There are two interpretations I got from Bad Breath Seth’s Pail Kids character.
 The more literal meaning would be to take care of your oral hygiene, as Seth looks like he has the most abhorrent tooth-brushing habits.